AnishMachamasi/Software-Now-Assignment-3/README.md

-# 🎓 HIT137 Group Assignment 3 – Image Editor & 2D Side-Scrolling Game
+# 🎓 HIT137 Group Assignment 3 – Image Editor & 2D Scrolling Shooter Game

 Welcome to our repository for **Group Assignment 3** for the **HIT137 – Foundations of Computer Science** course at **Charles Darwin University**.

 This project is divided into two distinct parts:

 - 🖼️ A **Desktop Image Editing Application** using **Tkinter** and **OpenCV**
-- 🎮 A **Side-Scrolling 2D Game** using **Pygame**
+- 🎮 A **Scrolling Shooter 2D Game** using **Pygame**

 ---

 ## 📝 Project Overview

 This project demonstrates key programming concepts learned in HIT137, including object-oriented programming, graphical user interface design, and basic game development.
-It consists of two main deliverables: an image editor application that supports loading, cropping, resizing, and saving images, and a side-scrolling 2D game featuring player control, enemies, collectibles, and multiple levels.
+It consists of two main deliverables: an image editor application that supports loading, cropping, resizing, and saving images, and a scrolling shooter 2D game featuring player control, enemies, collectibles, and multiple levels.

 ---